 Equipment Necessary for Sublimation

-There are only two pieces of equipment you will need for sublimation:
+There are only two pieces of equipment you need for sublimation:

 - Sublimation printer

 - Heat Press

 Helpful tips for choosing the best sublimation printer are covered in other articles.
 Basically, the printer you need depends on what you plan on sublimating.

 If you plan on doing smaller designs for mugs or tumblers you won’t need a big printer.
 There are many Epson printers to choose from.
 For example, an Epson SureColor F170 is a great printer for sublimation.

 If you want to do t shirts your best option is a large format sublimation printer, such as a Epson Ecotank ET-15000.

 Once you get a dye sublimation printer, the only other equipment you need is a heat press.
-If you desire to make t shirts you will need a platen style heat press.
+If you desire to make t shirts you need a platen style heat press.
 This type of heat press is also good for sublimating on other relatively flat blanks.
 If you need ideas for sublimation these articles can help.

 If you only plan on doing mugs or tumblers you can get by with a mug press.
 You can’t use this type of heat press for anything other than mugs or tumblers.